Paadd/Portfolio/README.md

 UX_2 Built protoype for an idea hub based for business owners.
 The design was intended with flaws for a QA team to look at after and perform their analysis.

-Android1 Data analysis android project.
-Measures local air pollution and provides other services.
+Cityfy Data analysis android project.
+Measures local air pollution and provides other services, Project that incentivizesa smart city upbringing and awareness